Joe-Collins-1986/minesweeper/README.md

    ---

    #### Page 1
-   This page provides a link to an instruction video on youtube and the game objectives.
+   This page provides a link to an instruction video on YouTube and the game objectives.
-   It has a input field which will take any user-input entered to move onto the next page of the rules breaking down the instructions.
+   It has an input field which will take any user-input entered to move onto the next page of the rules breaking down the instructions.

    ![Page 1](readme_assets/features/demo-features/rules-page-one.png)
    <br>